 Annual Public Works Roundup

-The North Central Texas Council of Governments' Public Works Council (PWC) is excited to announce the 14th Annual Public Works Roundup.
-This year's Roundup, combined with the Sustainable Public Rights of Way Subcommittee (SPROW) Forum, will be a day-long event that brings together public works professionals from across the region to communicate and coordinate on regional public works issues.
+The North Central Texas Council of Governments' Public Works Council (PWC) hosted the 14th Annual Public Works Roundup.
+This year's Roundup, combined with the Sustainable Public Rights of Way Subcommittee (SPROW) Forum, was a day-long event that brought together public works professionals from across the region to communicate and coordinate on regional public works issues.
 More

 Public Works Roundup